 - Learn more about existing protections in the Container-Optimized OS AppArmor documentation

-Your containers and Pods might need access to other resources in GCP.
-One way for applications to get access to credentials for GCP resources is to use the Kubernetes clusters' service account credentials from metadata.
-However, these credentials can be reached by any Pods running on the cluster.
-You should create and configure a custom service account for your clusters that has the minimum IAM roles that should apply to all the Pods running in the cluster.
+Your Pods can also authenticate to Google Cloud using the Kubernetes clusters' service account credentials from metadata.
+However, these credentials can be reached by any Pod running in the cluster if Workload Identity is not enabled.
+Create and configure a custom service account that has the minimum Cloud IAM roles that are required by all the Pods running in the cluster.

 Using Binary Authorization